[7 MIN READ]

 Some things that can enhance resiliency include:

-- Doing at-home exercises together or going on neighborhood walks.
+- Doing exercises at home or going on neighborhood walks

-- Providing healthy, nutritious meal and snack options as often as possible.
+- Choosing healthy, nutritious meal and snack options as often as possible

 Q. When should you seek professional help?